prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 #### Evaluators

 [Nathan Youngman](http://www.gophercon.in/blog/2014/11/06/nathan/) has agreed to set guidelines for evaluation.
 [Akshay Deo](https://twitter.com/akshay_deo), [Jacques Fuentes](https://twitter.com/jpfuentes2), [Jiahua Chen](http://about.me/unknwon), [Jyotiska NK](https://twitter.com/jyotiska_nk), [Niket Patel](https://twitter.com/nexneo), [Nishant Modak](https://www.linkedin.com/in/modak), [Piyush Verma](https://twitter.com/meson10), [Pravin Mishra](https://twitter.com/pravinmishra88), [Sanat Gersappa](https://twitter.com/sanatgersappa) and [Søren Mathiasen](https://twitter.com/sorenmat) have all agreed to go thro' all the submitted solutions of a challenge.
 They will comment and rank these solutions.
+One prize would be given to the participant with the most votes.
 More evaluators are welcome.

 #### Best Solution

 The author of the Go Challenge for the particular month will decide the best solution, with help from the evaluators.
-This author shall have the sole authority and discretion to select the award recipient(s).
+This author shall have the sole authority and discretion to select the award recipient.

 #### Notification